florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 In theory it acts as a universal compilation target for various languages today, however language support is still rapidly evolving and improving over time.
 Wasm allows various languages such as Rust, C, C++, etc. to be compiled directly to Wasm bytecode or programs written in higher-level interpreted languages such as Python to be embedded by distribution of an additional runtime for those languages.
 In comparison, some other plugin system technologies evaluated in this technology comparison, namely VS Code and IntelliJ-based IDEs, limit plugins to a single language or a compilation target used only by a few languages such as JVM bytecode.
-Other plugin systems such as Notepad++ or VST3 use native machine code, which acts as a universal compilation target, just as Wasm bytecode.
+Other plugin systems such as Notepad++ or VST3 use native machine code, which acts as a universal compilation target as well.

 On the other hand, Wasm performs worse than other technologies for the performance and plugin size criteria.
 Its achieves a *very good, but not optimal performance* at a score of 4.
-The only two plugin system technologies are those of Notepad++ and VST3, which both use native code as their execution format.
+The only two plugin system technologies with optimal performance are VST3 and the Notepad++'s plugin system, which both use native code as their execution format.
-While only native code can achieve perfect performance scores, Wasm's peak slowdowns in comparison to native code seem to be around single-digit factors, which still outperforms other plugin systems, namely VS Code and IntelliJ-based IDEs.
+While only native code can achieve perfect performance scores, Wasm's peak slowdowns in comparison to native code seem to be around single-digit factors@design_fast, which still outperforming other plugin systems, namely VS Code and IntelliJ-based IDEs.
 The scoring for Wasm's plugin size is similar to its performance scoring.
-Wasm achieves average plugin sizes, slightly larger than native machine code, again varying only by single-digit factors.
+Wasm achieves average plugin sizes, slightly larger than native machine code, again varying only by single-digit factors@design_compact.

 Also some existing Wasm plugin system projects were presented briefly.
-All projects use Wasm as their fundamental technology for code execution, however their technology choices for optimizations and interface are highly variable.
+All projects use Wasm as their fundamental technology for code execution, however their technology choices for optimizations and interfaces are highly variable.
 While some plugin systems take advantage of the evolving ecosystem around the Wasm Component Model and WASI specification, others rely on third-party serialization libraries such as Protobuf or even specify a completely custom Wasm plugin interface for users to build on top of.